An Evolutionary Theory for the Variability Hypothesis: A Continuous-Time Deterministic Model

 Suppose next that sex $A$ is non-selective and accepts only individuals in in the most desirable three-quarters of sex $B$, i.e., $p_A=0.75$.
 Using \eqref{eq2} and \eqref{eq3} again, and noting that $S_2(x) = 4S_1(x) - 2S^2_1(x) - 1$ for $x \leq 0$ yields the following system:

-Figure~\ref{fig6} illustrates a numerical solution for this case with the same initial condition $x_1(0)=x_2(0)=1$.
+Figure~\ref{fig6} illustrates a numerical solution of the coupled system of ODE's \eqref{eq10} with the same initial condition $x_1(0)=x_2(0)=1$.
 Note that in this situation where sex $A$ is non-selective, the less variable subpopulation $B_2$ eventually eclipses the more variable $B_1$.

 \end{exam}